See the Olympic Betting Odds for Women's Basketball Team USA

 - Oops!Something went wrong.Please try again later.

-See the Olympic Betting Odds for Women's Basketball Team USA originally appeared on NBC Sports Boston
+See the Olympic Betting Odds for Women's Basketball Team USA originally appeared on NBC Sports Chicago

 The women’s basketball tournament at the Olympics has turned into a battle for silver over the last 25 years — gold is already a given.